Code-Institute-Submissions/outerzone/README.md

 * Where do I store JSON if data needs to be accessed in multiple apps?
 # To Do
 * Change navbar font to white, whilst still being able to see burger.
-* Products - use for statement to run through filter artists
 * Products - fix margins and positioning of basket
 * Change btn hover background-color to wine/turquoise?
 * Testing - Lighthouse (in GoogleDev inspect section) analyses site.
 Can screenshot it